 Finding the right primer

 There are hundreds of primers out there and finding the right one can be maddening (and breakout-inducing).
-Face primers fall into two basic categories: lotions and silicone-based gels.
-Lotions are typically lighter and often come with bells and whistles like SPF, anti-aging actives, or redness-neutralizing ingredients.
-Silicone-based primers have a slick feel and give your skin a velvety matte texture.
+In general, there are two types: lotions and silicone-based gels.
+Lotions, like Jouer Anti-Aging Moisture Primer and Laura Mercier Foundation Primer, are typically lighter and often come with bells and whistles like SPF, anti-aging actives, or redness-neutralizing ingredients.
+Silicone-based primers such as Benefit Stay Flawless 15-Hour Primer and Smashbox Cosmetics Photo Finish Foundation Primer have a slick feel and give your skin a velvety matte texture.
 These are great for drier complexions because they give you a glass-like surface; they also tend to be more heavy-duty (ideal for events).
 Be sure to test any primer for at least a week to see how it interacts with your skin.

 Eyes, lips, and more

 Your eyes and lips need primer as much as your face (and maybe even more).
 Eyelids tend to be oilier than other parts of the face, which is why eyeshadows migrate south during the day.
-Eye-specific primers are fairly dry formulas that keep shadows from sliding or fading.
+Eye-specific primers are fairly dry formulas that keep shadows from sliding or fading. —we love this one from Smashbox.
+There are also the multitaskers like Vasanti’s All Star 2-in-1 Face & Eye Primer which, as its name implies, works for your lids, as well as the rest of your skin.
 Until recently I thought lip primers were simply a more expensive Chapstick — not true.
 Lip primers smooth out the natural lines and crevices in your mouth so when you apply color it looks uniform and glossy, not cracked and icky.
 If you’re not wearing bright lipstick (which you should be), you can skip primer.